-It’s been officially announced that the iconic Harajuku Station will be demolished after the 2020 Olympics.
+Back in 2019, it had been announced that the iconic Harajuku Station would be demolished after the 2020 Olympics (though now the Olympics have been postponed until summer 2021 at the latest).
 This has been a sad turn of events for those who love the station’s façade, and those who want to preserve the last remnants of “Old Tokyo”.
 The interesting thing, however, is that Tokyo is finding itself in a constant problem as it tries to revamp itself while continuing to be the Tokyo of old.

 A great example of the clash between the old and new in the Japanese capital are the many promotional posters inside train stations targeting tourists.
 These posters usually have two images, one on top and one on the bottom.
 These images share similar themes, and are juxtaposed to show what is considered the “Old Tokyo” and what is considered the “New Tokyo”.

 Therefore if a poster is showing entertainment, it might feature kabuki as part of the Old Tokyo, and robots as part of the New Tokyo.
 If the poster is showing places of interest, you might see an old shrine next to a modern exhibit from popular teamLab.
 The campaign aims to show how in Tokyo old things meet new things and vice versa, intersecting naturally and seamlessly.